Don't work =( tiles = def spiralFlood(tiles, sx, sy, K, m): x = y = 0 dx = 0 dy = -1 i = 0 while i < m and i < K*K: if (-K/2 < x <= K/2) and (-K/2 < y <= K/2): if 0 <= x + sx < 32 and 0 <= y + sy < 32: # print (x + sx, y + sy) tiles[x + sx][y + sy] = "#" i += 1 if x == y or (x < 0 and x == -y) or (x

 A few days ago I was browsing my Gist collection when I came across a pair of old Python codes, Python 2 to be precise.
-I wrote these lines 7 years ago when I was recently introduced to Python by a friend of mine, Rodrigo Delduca.
+I wrote these lines 7 years ago when I was recently introduced to Python by a coworker.
 So I thought “Why not review them?”, and here we are.

 Before we start let me tell that both scripts are about game development, more precisely procedural terrain generation.
 Let’s take a look at them.